raikrahul/learn_hpc/README.md

 # Learn HPC Lessons

-Welcome to the repository for [Your Site Name Here, e.g., "Learn HPC Lessons"] - a website dedicated to providing clear, text-based tutorials on High-Performance Computing (HPC) concepts.
+Welcome to the repository for **Learn HPC Lessons** - a website dedicated to providing clear, text-based tutorials on High-Performance Computing (HPC) concepts.

 This site is built using Jekyll and hosted on GitHub Pages, making it easy to contribute lessons and automatically deploy updates.